AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-11.md

 The thermostat card uses two overlayed segmented arcs:
 - One (with scale) for the actual room temperature measured by the thermostat
-- One (no scale, superimposed on previous segarc) for the setpoint.
+- One (white, no scale, superimposed on previous segarc) for the setpoint.

-You can see the setpoint in the screenshot: the room temperature is 19.3 degrees celcius and the setpoint is 19.5 degrees celcius.
+You can see the setpoint in the screenshot: the room temperature is 19.6 degrees celcius and the setpoint is 20.0 degrees celcius.
 The latter one is a smaller segarc.

 **Electricity**